 This site is where he publishes the stuff.
 Each item is given colour-coded categories of interest that may help you to find related items.
 It was never intended to be a blog, though it may look like one.
-It even has an RSS feed:
+It also has an RSS feed:

 (31 August 2013)